Plaza Del Valle: Design

 The half a mile outdoor marketplace is located in Panorama City in Los Angeles County, California.
-Plaza Del Valle's design inspiration San Miguel de Allende and its over 100 tenants that include everyday needs, lifestyle/specialty shops, and entertainment.
+Plaza Del Valle's design inspiration San Miguel de Allende and its over 100 tenants that include everyday needs, lifestyle/specialty shops, and entertainment aiming to create a community town center rather than a standard development..

 Information

 Plaza Del Valle is an outdoor lifestyle center including retail stores, restaurants and entertainment choices set in the heart of the San Fernando Valley in Panorama City, the densest communities in the San Fernando Valley.
 The Plaza Del Valle is the most dominant retail center in the region.
 With this shopping center, a town center was created where none had existed before.
 The developer provided family amenities that encourage shoppers and residents to make it a destination, thereby organically incubating the growth for further development as a commercial and civic center.
 The Plaza Del Valle has free parking lot and shaded outdoor dining areas.

 Events

-Plaza Del Valle regularly hosts events for the local community, including holiday celebrations, live music performances, and fitness classes.
+Plaza Del Valle is known for hosting a wide range of events that cater to the local community.
+These include holiday celebrations, live music performances, fitness classes, and more, all of which are free and open to the public.
+The plaza serves as a gathering place where people come to connect, making it a symbol of community pride and resilience.
 These events are free and open to the public.